-As the importance of computers grows, vendors recognized the need for networking them.
-They produced a variety of protocols whose specifications not made public.
+As the importance of computers grows, vendors recognize the need for networking with them.
+They produced a variety of protocols whose specifications were not made public.
 Hence each vendor had different ways of networking computers and these ways were not compatible with each other.
-This means that computers of one vendor could not networked with another vendor’s computers.
-Slowly these specifications public and some inter-vendor compatibility created but this still represented too many complications.
-To resolve this compatibility issues the OSI model was introduced.
+This means that the computers of one vendor could not be networked with another vendor’s computers.
+Slowly these specifications public and some inter-vendor compatibility was created but this still represented too many complications.
+To resolve this compatibility issue the OSI model was introduced.

 In 1977 the International Organization for Standardization (ISO) started working on an open standard networking model that all vendors would support to promote interoperability.
 This standard was published in 1984 and was known as the OSI Model.

 The OSI model, like most other network models, divides the functions, protocols; and devices of a network into various layers.
-The OSI model has seven such layers that divided into two groups.
-The upper layers (Layers 7, 6 and 5) define how applications interact with the host interface, with each other, and the user.
-The lower four layers (Layers 4, 3, 2 and 1) define how data transmitted between hosts in a network.
+The OSI model has seven such layers that are divided into two groups.
+The upper layers (Layers 7, 6, and 5) define how applications interact with the host interface, with each other, and the user.
+The lower four layers (Layers 4, 3, 2, and 1) define how data is transmitted between hosts in a network.
 The figure below illustrates the seven layers and a summary of their functions.

 The layered approach provides many benefits, some of which are:

 - Communication is divided into smaller and simpler components